DataDog/integrations-core/cisco_secure_endpoint/README.md

 ## Setup

-### Generate API Credentials in Cisco Secure Endpoint
+### Generate API credentials in Cisco Secure Endpoint

 1. Log in to your Cisco Secure Endpoint Console and navigate to the Menu Panel on the left side.
 2. Select `Administration`, then select `Organization Settings`.